Ex Zone

 How the risks are classified is a bit more complex.
 One Hazardous Area can have several different zones.
 Risk factors include how long the explosion hazard is present and how far the source of the hazard is from the area in question.

 With the zone classifications, there is a big difference between Zones 0-1 and Zone 2.
 The demands on Ex-rated products for Zone 2 are significantly lower.
-They are so low that you could almost say Zone 2 products are unregulated.
+They are clearly lower than in Zone 0 and 1 products.
 There is no 3rd party testing requirement, for example.
+However, there is no real reason to suspect that Zone 2 luminaires are dangerous, especially if the manufacturer has experience with luminaires in other Zone classes.

 The Ex Zones are further classified into Categories according to the IEC/EN standards.
 The Category classification is used on equipment labels and may also be on Ex-area signs, as you can see below: